 The origin point of users so far up north may also be a result of pandemic sprawl.
 Are these users representing a sector of individuals who left the city mid-pandemic, rented or purchased real estate in more affordable northern New York state, and now own EVs in order to make trips back to the larger metro area?
 Possibly.

 Blink Charging, Grayson, GA

 The Blink Charging location draws an incredibly distributed national population.
 Grayson, GA resides in Gwinnett County, which makes up part of the greater Atlanta metro area.
 This station in particular is located within a small, regional shopping center surrounded by residential housing.
-It suggests users in the area may rely heavily on this public charge point while running errands or during work hours.
-The scope of national visitation is also intriguing.
+It also suggests users in the area may rely heavily on this public charge point while running errands or during work hours.

 Are there reasons EV users are drawn to the Atlanta region?